chishui/terminal-leetcode/README.md

 password=123456
 ```
 Then restart this program.
-### Program Language
+### Programming Language
-You can set your program language in config.cfg as:
+You can set your programming language in config.cfg as:
 ```
 [leetcode]
 ........
 language=Java
 ```
 to see default sample code in quiz detail view in your favorate language.
-Please make sure to use Leetcode support program languages and use the string exactly
+Please make sure to use Leetcode supported programming languages and use the string exactly
 the same as it appears in Leetcode.
-Default language is C++.
 ### Writing Code
-Terminal-Leetcode allows you to open editor to edit quiz default code you are viewing.
+Terminal-Leetcode allows you to open editor to edit default code you are viewing.
 You can set your code editing settings in config.cfg as:
 ```
 [leetcode]